 UAE-US Tech Spotlight

-Advanced technology is the newest pillar of the UAE-US commercial partnerships.
+Advanced technology is the newest pillar of the UAE-US relationship.
 From Nvidia, AMD and Microsoft to OpenAI and IBM, the UAE is forging deep partnerships with America’s leading technology companies.

 Joint investments between the UAE and US are meeting the growing demand for advanced tech infrastructure and data centers.
 The UAE’s DAMAC Properties announced a $20 billion investment to build new data centers across the Midwest and Sun Belt.
 US private equity firm KKR and Dubai’s Gulf Data Hub (GDH) also announced a more than $5 billion investment to boost data center infrastructure in the Gulf.